Analysis: Pac-12 winners, losers, trends and takeaways from the 2020 NFL draft

 The SEC had five linemen picked in the first round.

-The Big Ten had six picked in the top-two rounds.
+The Big Ten had six picked in the top two rounds.

 The Big 12, which isn’t known for its play at the line of scrimmage, had three linemen picked in the top 100.